tekartik/sembast.dart/sembast/doc/how_to.md

 ## Unit test

-Easiest is to use the `databaseFactoryInMemory` to develop and test your database API.
+Easiest is to use the `databaseFactoryMemory` to develop and test your database API.

 Simple unit test:
 ```dart